La-x-aN/Megacity_Cab/README.md

-Here's a good starting point for your `README.md` file for your GitHub repository:

----

 # 🚖 MegaCity_Cab

 MegaCity_Cab is a Java EE-based web application designed to manage cab services, including ride booking, user management, and authentication.